ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 `(inc <variable symbol> [<value:number>])`

 The `inc` function increments a provided variable.
 The default for the increment is 1, but can be given as an optional second argument.
-If this argument is  provided then the variable is incemented by this value.
+If this argument is  provided then the variable is incremented by this value.
 The value can be an integer or a float.

 The function returns the variable's new value.